 What is the critical renewal deadline for 2026?

-Based on the 2025 guideline, the renewal application must probably be submitted by June 1, 2026.
+The renewal application must be submitted by June 1, 2026.

 -